27 Interesting & Fun Facts About Belgium (That You Probably Didn’t Know)

 Yes, you read this right.
 In Belgium, you are allowed to drink alcoholic beverages from the age of 16.

-However, this only applies to ‘light’ drinks such as beer, wine, or champagne.
-For strong drinks, you have to be at least 18 years old.
+There is a catch, though.
+This only applies to “lighter” drinks such as beer, wine, and champagne.
+For spirits and stronger drinks, you still have to be at least 18.

 19. Money topics are taboo

-If there is one money topic that Belgians love to talk (complain) about, it’s taxes.
-And there’s a good reason for that – see below.
+There is one money-related subject Belgians do like to talk about (and complain about): taxes.
+And there’s a very good reason for that – which brings us to the next point.

 20. Belgium has some of the highest tax rates in the world